-2. Make a ‘Rainy-Day’ Fund
+- Make a ‘Rainy-Day’ Fund

 This is separate from saving for retirement or buying a house.
 Having enough money to cover financial emergencies is crucial to avoid significant hardship in the future.
 Unexpected events such as job loss, illness or vehicle repairs can happen at any time, and being prepared to handle them without slipping into debt will help you maintain a healthy financial outlook.
 It is recommended that you have at least 6 months’ worth of expenses set aside for that inevitable ‘rainy day' event; more if you can manage it.
 Don’t get caught unprepared and you will thank yourself later.

-3. Gain Financial Literacy
+- Gain Financial Literacy

 Knowing how money works in the world will help you spend and save it smarter.
 Read a few personal finance books, talk to experts and explore the plethora of technology aids available, such as apps and mobile banking.
 Learning how taxes work, how to save for retirement and how your credit rating can help or hurt you financially can mean the difference between financial prosperity and struggling to pay bills each month.

-5. Protect Your Health
+- Protect Your Health

 If you are uninsured, stop what you are doing and go buy health insurance right now.
 An unexpected injury, illness or car accident could cost you hundreds of thousands of dollars without health insurance.
 It is a lot cheaper to simply budget for a monthly insurance premium.
 Do your research and shop around to find the best provider for you.

-6. Pay off Your Debts
+- Pay off Your Debts